-- 21.16 The following are required quality assurance measures for timely issue of search and examination reports of a quality standard in accordance with the Guidelines.
-Indicate how the following are implemented: - (a) An internal quality assurance system for self assessment, involving verification, validation and monitoring of searches and examination work: - (i) for compliance with these Search and Examination Guidelines; - (ii) for channelling feedback to staff. - (b) A system of measurement and collection of data and reporting.
-Show how the Authority uses the system to ensure the continuous improvement of the established processes. - (c) A system for verifying the effectiveness of actions taken to correct deficient S&E work, eliminate the causes, and to prevent issues from recurring.
+- 21.12 The following are required quality assurance measures for timely issue of search and examination reports of a quality standard in accordance with the Guidelines.
+Indicate how the following are implemented, including the use of any checklists to verify reports before their issue or for monitoring the quality standard as part of a post-issue review process: - (i) An internal quality assurance system for self-assessment, involving verification, validation and monitoring of searches and examination work:

+for compliance with these Search and Examination Guidelines;

+for channeling feedback to staff.

+- (ii) A system of measurement and collection of data and reporting.
+Show how the Authority uses the system to ensure the continuous improvement of the established processes. - (iii) A system for verifying the effectiveness of actions taken to correct deficient S&E work, eliminate the causes, and to prevent issues from recurring.